-Inflecto Systems worked together with Professor Graham Pockley from the University of Sheffield to make his online flow cytometry resource concept a reality.
-The concept involved creating a specialist online resource for helping researchers plan experiments which analyse cells using a technique called flow cytometry.
+Inflecto worked with Professor Graham Pockley from the University of Sheffield to make his online flow cytometry resource concept a reality.
+The concept involved creating a specialist online resource to help researchers plan experiments which analyse cells using a technique called flow cytometry.

 Inflecto took the concept and created a website which simultaneously interrogates the product catalogues of multiple reagent suppliers and provides current information on reagent availability.

-The website (www.chromocyte.com) has a section for designing experiments that are tailored to specific equipment available at the users institution and it can help the researcher identify the correct combination of antibodies and control reagents and the companies that can provide these in an easy and intuitive interface.
+The website (www.chromocyte.com) has a section for designing experiments tailored to specific equipment available at the user's institution.
+It can also help the researcher identify the correct combination of antibodies, control reagents and companies that can provide these in an easy and intuitive interface.

-It also includes a portal to other online flow cytometry resources and a unique educational and interactive communication environment allowing researches to access training, share tips and troubleshoot online.
+There's also a portal to other online flow cytometry resources and a unique educational and interactive communication environment allowing researches to access training, share tips and troubleshoot online.

-The project went live in July 2010 and Graham won an award as Chromocyte was one of the most successful projects in the Yorkshire Enterprise Fellowship scheme.
+The project went live in July 2010 and Professor Graham Pockley won an award as Chromocyte was one of the most successful projects in the Yorkshire Enterprise Fellowship scheme.

-The website has a global profile and has over 10,000 page views a month.
+The website has a global profile and over 10,000 page views every month.

-Since the launch of the website it has continually evolved and regularly has visitors from top universities from all over the world.
-Chromocyte has also gained many leading pharmaceutical companies as customers and provides these customers with a unique advertising opportunity.
+Since its launch, the website continues to evolve and regularly has visitors from top universities all over the world.
+Chromocyte has also gained many leading pharmaceutical companies as customers and provides them with a unique advertising opportunity.

-In 2012 we created the ability for labs around the world to store their flow cytometry instrument configurations within the site and print off a poster including a barcode so that they could more easily jump to designing their flow cytometry experiments using the calculate area.
+In 2012, we added a feature that lets labs worldwide store their flow cytometry instrument configurations online and print off an accompanying poster with a barcode.
+This lets them jump straight into designing their flow cytometry experiments using the calculated area.